 Here’s a step-by-step guide to writing those product descriptions that convert.

 Step 1 – Know your ideal prospects and the language they use.
 Speak directly to those people.
 Don’t worry about the rest.

 “Everyone” is not your best customer.
-Try to sell everyone, and you’ll sell to nobody.
+Try selling to everyone, and you’ll end up selling to nobody.
 Not only that, but each of your products will very likely appeal to a certain type of prospect.

-Your first job is to know who that prospect is, what difficulties that prospect faces, and how your product will help the prospect overcome those difficulties.
+Your first job is to know who that prospect is, what difficulties and pain points that prospect faces, and how your product will help the prospect overcome those problems.